Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Pixel detector performance

 \ifcomment

 \fi

-The position resolution of the determination of the shower center was estimated by using the residuals of the center of hits (center of gravity for both $x$ and $y$ direction) between two layers.
-In shower events, the residual value of center of hits has a fluctuation $\sigma_{\Delta G}$.
-Under the assumption that there is no individual difference between two layers, the position resolution $\sigma_G$ is estimated by
+The position resolution of the determination of the shower center was estimated by using the residuals of the center of gravity between two layers for both $x$ and $y$ direction.
+The width $\sigma_{\Delta G}$ is used to estimate the position resolution $\sigma_G$,

-\ifcomment And measured position resolution of electromagnetic shower $\sigma_{G_{x}}$, $\sigma_{G_{y}}$ are shown in \Fig{fig:PositionResolution}.
+assuming that the effective position resolution is the same in both pixel layers. \ifcomment And measured position resolution of electromagnetic shower $\sigma_{G_{x}}$, $\sigma_{G_{y}}$ are shown in \Fig{fig:PositionResolution}.
 The fit results can be described by

 and